‘General Hospital’ Spoilers: Ava Goes After Liv For Morgan Murder Revenge

 Carly starts out confronting Ava but General Hospital spoilers say Ava is able to focus Carly’s anger on where it belongs – Liv Jerome.
 Once Carly’s rage is stoked up, she wants to go after Liv on an upcoming General Hospital episode.
 That inspires some sympathy in Carly for Sonny’s violent tendencies.

-Ava is also angry that Liv set that bomb that killed Morgan and she considers her next move on General Hospital next week.
+Ava is also angry that Liv set that bomb that killed Morgan and her sister setting her up to take the fall.
+Ava considers her next move on General Hospital next week.
 Ava is no one to take lightly and Liv may have met her match in her little sister say General Hospital spoilers for the big climax in Liv’s storyline.

 Can Ava Make Liv Pay?

-General Hospital spoilers say Ava decides she needs to get vengeance for her dead lover Morgan and hatches a plot to take down Liv.
+General Hospital spoilers predict Ava decides she needs to get vengeance for her dead lover Morgan and hatches a plot to take down Liv.
 Lately, though, Ava’s plots have not gone well.
 If her scheme to get Morgan out of Kiki Jerome’s (Hayley Erin) life had gone better, he’d still be alive and on General Hospital.

 The wrinkle in this General Hospital revenge scheme is that Ava doesn’t know Liv, how dangerous she is, or that her big sister is a total psychopath.
 Is Ava in over her head from the get go with this revenge plan?
 General Hospital spoilers promise Ava’s plan gets flipped on its ear and she becomes a pawn for Liv.